gowithcintya/calculator/README.md

 ## Description

 The Calculator App is designed to provide users with a simple and efficient tool for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.
-This app, built with Kotlin and Android, demonstrates the use of Jetpack Compose and MVVM architecture.
+This app, built with `Kotlin` and `Android`, demonstrates the use of `Jetpack Compose` and `MVVM architecture`.

 ## Features